-- increase of new business rate; increase in average claim; decrease of new business premium; for the following years of the planning horizon it is assumed that premium will have the same growth rate as in initial planning.
+increase of new business rate; increase in average claim; decrease of new business premium; for the following years of the planning horizon it is assumed that premium will have the same growth rate as in initial planning.

-Overall result of scenario: the modified inputs bring a decrease of solvency ratio (especially for years 2023-2025 - impacted by both SCR increase and EOF decrease).
-Still, solvency ratio remains above 125% for end of 2024-2025, while for 2023, solvency ratio is slightly lower than 125%.
+Overall result of scenario: the modified inputs bring a decrease of solvency ratio (especially for years 2024-2026 - impacted by both SCR increase and EOF decrease).
+Solvency ratio remains above 125% for end of 2023-2024, while ratios for 2025 and 2026 are below 125% but above 100%.